 These prices are for divers who have their own equipment – expect to spend a little extra if you need to rent any gear.
 Equipment rental is generally charged per day, with a charge of around €20 per day being the norm for full kit hire.

 Special dives to the offshore seamounts such as Princess Alice or Formigas and Dollabarat will incur an additional cost.
-Expect to spend between €250-€350 for these unique trips depending on the departure island, number of dives and distance to the offshore site.
+Expect to spend between €250-€350 for these unique trips.
+Cost will depend on the departure island, number of dives and distance to the offshore site.

 Who should I dive with in the Azores?

 Dive operators can be found on most of the islands of the Azores.
-Some of the most highly recommended from members of our Girls that Scuba community include Twin Peaks Diving Centre and CW Azores, both based on Pico island, Best Spot Azores on São Miguel, and Mantamaria Dive Center on Santa Maria island.
+Some of the most highly recommended from members of our Girls that Scuba community include Twin Peaks Diving Centre and CW Azores, both based on Pico island.
+On São Miguel check out Best Spot Azores, and Mantamaria Dive Center on Santa Maria island.

 Espírito Azul, also on São Miguel, is part of our Girls that Scuba Membership Card programme and offers GTS cardholders a 10% discount.
 Click here to see the full list of dive operators and brands involved, and to learn how much you can save on your scuba shopping!

 Are the Azores on your scuba bucket list?
 Which of the islands have you visited already?
-Let us know in the comments below, share your trip highlights to our Facebook group, or tag us in your Instagram stories for a chance to be featured – we’re @girlsthatscuba!
+Share your trip highlights to our Facebook group, or tag us in your Instagram stories for a chance to be featured – we’re @girlsthatscuba!